 Portholland (south coast)

 Lots of rocks to explore at West Portholland beach.
-A small cove Ben has fond memories of from his childhood, staying with family friends nearby.
-A small beach, rocks to climb and explore, but do not ignore the signs about the dangerous rocks as the cliffs are gradually falling down.
+A small cove Ben has fond memories of from his childhood, staying with family and friends nearby.
+A small beach and rocks to climb and explore, but do not ignore the signs about the dangerous rocks as the cliffs are gradually falling down.